ds-wizard/bh2024-report/paper.md

 Key functions include:
 - **UUID Management**: Generates and assigns UUIDs as necessary to maintain unique instance identifiers for each component.
 - **Dependency Resolution**: Ensures components with dependencies (e.g., knowledge models that rely on user definitions) are included in the correct sequence.
-- **Anonymisation and Data Transformation**: For questionnaire data, sensitive user information can be anonymised, and unique identifiers reassigned.
+- **Anonymization and Data Transformation**: For questionnaire data, sensitive user information can be anonymised, and unique identifiers reassigned.

 This modular structure allows support for diverse DSW configurations, enabling easy export from one instance and import into another.